Rafflesia tuan-mudae: Etymology

-In the Malay language, tuan-mudae translates as Young master often refers to sons in prominent, wealthy, or noble families.
-This shows his high social status.
-Locally the flower is referred to as bunga pakma – "bunga" means "flower" in Malay Language.
+In the Malay language, tuan-mudae translates as young lord or prince and often refers to sons in prominent, wealthy, or noble families.
+The species epithet honors Charles Brooke, the second White Rajah of Sarawak, who at the time of the plant’s discovery held the Malay court title Tuan Muda Sarawak ("Young Rajah of Sarawak").
+Odoardo Beccari, an eminent Italian botanist, named the species in recognition of Charles Brooke’s support of scientific exploration in Sarawak.
+Locally the flower is referred to as bunga pakma – bunga means flower in the Malay Language.
+The word pakma is a local vernacular name used in Sarawak Malay (and related Dayak usage) to refer to Rafflesia flowers.

 Description

 Typically the flowers are around 60 cm in diameter opening from a 20 cm bud.
 Occasionally these buds reach 30 cm in diameter in which case a flower nearly 1 m across may form.
-In 2020 a Rafflesia tuan-mudae discovered in the Maninjau Forest Reserve in West Sumatra was measured at a diameter of 111 cm.
+In 2020, a specimen of Rafflesia tuan-mudae discovered in the Maninjau Forest Reserve in West Sumatra was measured at a diameter of 111 cm.
 It is considered to be the world's largest recorded flower; the previous largest was found at the same site, so may be from the same plant.

 At an easily accessible locality observed often for a few years in the Gunung Raja (mountains) straddling the border between Malaysia and Indonesia in western Borneo, southwest of Kuching, in the early 1930s, it was found that the plants bloomed continuously throughout the year – at least in 1933, which was apparently a good year for rafflesias throughout Indonesia.
-Having said that, it was necessary to be there at the right time to photograph the flowers before they wilted, so quickly did this happen.